 Carve out time on your calendar to learn

-Since the skills you learn will help you on the job, don’t hesitate to set aside time on your calendar as part of your development plan.
+Since the skills you are gaining will help you on the job, don’t hesitate to set aside time on your calendar as part of your development plan.
 Blocking out the time is crucial.
-If you don’t, something more important will come up, or a meeting could get scheduled over the time you had set aside in your mind.
+If you don’t, something more important will always come up, or a meeting could get scheduled over the time you had set aside in your mind.

-It’s a good idea to include your manager in your plan, especially when it comes to learning on the job.
+It’s a good idea to include your manager in your plan, especially when it comes to devoting work hours to skill development.
 Good leaders should understand and respect your desire and commitment to learn and help provide you with opportunities to do so.
-Make sure you follow through on your plan and report back to them on your progress so you can keep their trust and show them your skills development time isn’t going to waste.
+Make sure you follow through on your plan and report back to them on your progress so you can keep their trust and show them your time isn’t going to waste.

 Teach others what you’ve learned